 5. Obtain pre-approval – If you are on the hunt for a property, obtaining a pre-approval is something real estate agents will look at favourably when submitting offers on properties.
 Being pre-approved for an amount means you have gone through the initial home loan application process, and the lenders can give you an idea of the maximum amount you can borrow.
 This is not formal approval which you will need to obtain after finding a property.

-As we’ve covered, there are many things a lender takes into consideration when it comes to assessing your loan application.
+As we’ve covered, there are many things a lender takes into consideration when it comes to assessing your loan application which is why it’s important to be working a professional mortgage broker that understands how each lender will assess your specific situation.
 Each person’s financial circumstances are unique and therefore it’s important to consider your own position when deciding what is right for you.